kaby76/Trash/readme.md

 creates an application using the Arithmetic grammar.
 If executed in a directory containing a Antlr Maven plugin (`pom.xml`), `trgen` will create a program according to the information specified in the `pom.xml` file.
+Either way, it creates a directory `Generated/`, and places the source code there.

 `trgen` has many options to generate a parser from any Antlr4 grammar, for any target.
 But, if a parser is generated for the C# target, built using the NET SDK, then `trparse`